|

 object is inserted into a flowing stream.
 This row of vortices is today

 called von Karman’s vortex street.
-The

-multiplying flow velocity times the area of the pipe.
 Comparison to Other New-Technology FlowmetersIt is

 interesting to compare the development of vortex flowmeters with the